engin100/950/labs/lab3-sensorintegration.md

 ### Global Configuration and Libraries

-This section includes the necessary libraries, pin assignments, and the initialization of key components.
+This section includes the necessary libraries, pin assignments, and initialization of key components.
 It ensures the program can interface with the sensors and peripherals.

 ```cpp
 #include <SPI.h>